 Most unfinished basements have a concrete floor/subfloor that is the upper surface of the foundation block that the building rests on.
 In its raw state, this material can be rough, coarse, and unsightly.
 The simple application of a coat of paint can be a quick, easy, and cost-effective way to elevate this subterranean element and through it the surrounding environment.

 The other advantage of employing a quality concrete epoxy in a basement is that it can help to waterproof the floor.
-When applied, the paint will spread over the entire surface, then dry, creating a tight membrane that will not allow water to pass through it into the concrete below, except under severe flooding conditions.
+When applied, the paint will spread over the entire surface and then dry, creating a tight membrane that will not allow water to pass through it into the concrete below, except under severe flooding conditions.

 Preparing the Basement

 - Temperature: You want to ensure that the temperature in the room is between 50 and 90 F. That will allow for optimal drying of the epoxy used.
-If the basement is too cold, space heaters can be employed, you need to use caution and never point the flow of heat directly at the paint as it is flammable and this can constitute a fire hazard.
+If the basement is too cold, space heaters can be employed though you need to use caution and never point the flow of heat directly at the paint as it is flammable and this can constitute a fire hazard.

-- Repairs: If there are any cracks in the concrete, then they should be filled in using a repair compound or concrete patch product.
+- Repairs: If there are any cracks in the concrete, they should be filled in using a repair compound or concrete patch product.
 Likewise, if there are any raised surfaces, those should be sanded or ground down.
 Otherwise, they will visually blend into the painted palette and become insidious hazards for tripping and poking.

 - Flooding: You need to take all of the standard steps required to prevent flooding in the basement as standing water can ruin a paint job.
 This includes sloping the ground soil away from the structure of the building, ensuring that the gutters are clear and pointed away from the walls, and making sure that it is in good working order if a sub pump is available.